vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-settings/knowledge-base.md

 After the import is successful, the status changes to green "Active", and you can use the knowledge base function normally!

 If the import fails and shows "Invalid", you need to check the validity of the input link.
-If you enter a Gitbook link, please check if the link you imported is publicly available first.
+If you enter a Gitbook link, please check if the link you imported is publicly available.

 ### Precautions for Using the Knowledge Base